rebelot/heirline.nvim/cookbook.md

 Flexible components can be nested at will, however, when doing so, the `priority` of the nested components will be ignored and only the **_outermost_** priority will be used to determine the order of expansion/contraction.

+**NOTE on nesting flexible components**:
-If you'd like nested components to have different priorities, make sure there is enough difference between the priorities of the outermost ("_root_") flexible components (at least `1 + (1 for each level of nesting)`), unless you are after some very complicated behavior.
+When creating separated groups of nested flexible components (siblings), if you want them to have different priorities, make sure that there is enough difference between their priorities, that should be _at least_ `1 + #(nested levels)`.

-You don't need to do the math though, you can just use large numbers!
-If nesting seems complex, it is because it is!
-Remember that you can suit most of your needs without nesting flexible components.
+You don't need to do the math though, you can just use large numbers to separate the priorities of separate groups of nested flexible components!

 Here's a **_wild_** example: